-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-To add one to your home, reach out to an expert for smart thermostat installation in Dresden.
+That’s why more people are looking to add devices like a Nest to their homes.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Dresden.

-From automated scheduling to optimizing energy efficiency, Nest helps make securing your sense of comfort effortless.
+From automated scheduling to optimizing energy efficiency, Nest makes securing your sense of comfort effortless.

 Want all the details?
 Take some time to review these 12 things you should know about your Nest Thermostat.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: A reset erases some or all of your settings.
+People normally only use a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it behind for the next resident.

-To initiate a reset, first write down your temperature settings so they're still available if you forget or erase them.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, first write down your temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

 Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
 You can choose from five options:

-• Restart: Deactivates your Nest and starts it back up while remembering your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+• Restart: Turns your Nest off and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 • Network: By selecting a network reset, it erases connection info and your Nest will no longer be connected to Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.